massimopinto/penKdiaph/README_penEasy.txt

 References:

-[1] J. Baró, J. Sempau, J. M. Fernández-Varea and F. Salvat, PENELOPE: An algorithm for Monte Carlo simulation of the penetration and energy loss of electrons and positrons in matter, Nucl.
+[1] J. Barï¿½, J. Sempau, J. M. Fernï¿½ndez-Varea and F. Salvat, PENELOPE: An algorithm for Monte Carlo simulation of the penetration and energy loss of electrons and positrons in matter, Nucl.
 Instr. and Meth.
 B 100 (1995) 31-46.

 [2] F. Salvat, J.M.
-Fernández-Varea and J. Sempau, PENELOPE-2011: A Code System for Monte Carlo Simulation of Electron and Photon Transport, OECD-NEA, Issy-les-Moulineaux, France.
+Fernï¿½ndez-Varea and J. Sempau, PENELOPE-2011: A Code System for Monte Carlo Simulation of Electron and Photon Transport, OECD-NEA, Issy-les-Moulineaux, France.
 Available from http://www.nea.fr.

-[3] J. Sempau, E. Acosta, J. Baró, J. M. Fernández-Varea and F. Salvat, An algorithm for Monte Carlo simulation of coupled electron-photon transport, Nucl.
+[3] J. Sempau, E. Acosta, J. Barï¿½, J. M. Fernï¿½ndez-Varea and F. Salvat, An algorithm for Monte Carlo simulation of coupled electron-photon transport, Nucl.
 Instr. and Meth.
 B 132 (1997) 377-390.

 *** Preferred citation for penEasy: